paulinavonstackelberg/ValidatingMIRegularized/Functions_simulation/README.md

 ## How to run this simulation study

 Use the project `Val_MIsim.Rproj`.
 The most important files are `sim_run_MAR_20.R`, `sim_run_MAR_10.R`, `sim_run_MCAR_20.R` and `sim_run_MCAR_10.R`.
 In these files, `sim.R` is called for each of the conditions.
 Therefore, you can run these scripts to generate and save the output for the study. *Note*: As imputation can become computationally intensive when nested in cross-validation, I parallelized parts of this simulation study using the package `parallel` (version 4.0.3) in R, using 7 cores on a personal computer.
+Below the table describing the functions, you can find a brief example.